EvolBioInf/mapro/README.md

 slow, and it might be a good idea to check only primers for organisms of particular interest.

+## Get Results of Full Analysis
+Rather than running the full analysis, the markers can be downloaded from inside the `mapro` directory by running

+`$ make results`

+The maker sequences for the 68 successful analyses are now contained in `data/results/`*tag*`.fasta`, where *tag* refers to strain names that can be resolved using the entries in `list.txt`.

 ## Make Documentation

 To generate the documentation, run